cosmos72/stmx/doc/introduction.md

   sees an inconsistent view of transactional memory even if other threads modify it.

-  The worst that can happen is an automatic abort and re-execution of a transaction immediately *before* it can see an inconsistent view of transactional memory.
+  The worst that can happen is an automatic rollback and re-execution of a transaction immediately **before** it can see an inconsistent view of transactional memory.